Tyler Zhu

 -

-[May 2023] Our paper, PaReprop, was accepted as a spotlight at the Transformers for Vision Workshop @ CVPR 2023!
+[May 2023] Our paper on fast reversible transformers, PaReprop, was accepted as a spotlight at the Transformers for Vision Workshop @ CVPR 2023!

 -